Holding Liable Parties Accountable For Medical Malpractice

 - Leaving foreign objects inside you after surgery

 What Will It Cost You?
 Nothing Upfront.

-Don’t allow your perception of the cost of our experienced representation to discourage you from filing a medical malpractice claim.
-We deliver our legal services on a contingency fee basis, which means you owe no attorney fee unless we win your case (or settle it to your satisfaction).
+Don’t allow your perception of the cost of our lawyers’ experienced representation to discourage you from filing a medical malpractice claim.
+They deliver their legal services on a contingency fee basis, which means that you owe no attorney fee unless they win your case (or settle it to your satisfaction).